wonderley/election-docker-compose/README.md

 # Georgia Election Money Project Docker Environment

-Reusable environment for data loader and MySQL database.
+Reusable environment for data loader and Postgres database.

 File structure:
 - `docker-compose.yml`: Configuration file for [Docker Compose](https://docs.docker.com/compose/).
 - `jupyter`: Adds some Python packages to the default Jupyter image, then runs a notebook with the data loader and a sample CSV file.
-- `mysql`: Runs the default MySQL image with a custom script for setting up the electiomoney database.
+- `db`: Runs the default PostgreSQL image with a custom script for setting up the electiomoney database.

 To set up:
 - Install Docker and Docker Engine.
 On a Mac or Windows machine, just install [Docker Desktop](https://www.docker.com/products/docker-desktop).
-- Run `docker-compose up -d`.
+- Run `docker-compose up --detach`.
 The `jupyter` image is built, and both containers are started.
 - Run `docker-compose logs` to monitor the initialization of both containers.
-MySQL will start and initialize the database using the script in `mysql/sql`.
+Postgres will start and initialize the database using the script in `db/sql`.
 It will then restart.
 When the Jupyter container is initialized, it will print something very close to this:

 ```
 jupyter_1  |     To access the notebook, open this file in a browser: